 Perhaps the most advantageous aspect of an RPO is the flexibility it offers.
 At Helios, RPO services are offered in chunks of time.
 Thus, you can fluctuate the hours purchased within a given time frame based on your organization’s changing needs.
 The services are scalable, minimizing cost and risk.

-Our level of involvement in the internal organization is also up to you.
+Our level of involvement or visibility internally in your organization is also up to you.
 We can support recruiting efforts remotely, be on-site, or create a hybrid model.
 We also have the flexibility to use our own recruiting resources (ATS, job boards) or use the ones you already have in place.

 An RPO is a good choice for an organization that is not ready to commit to employing a recruiter full-time but wants engaged, collaborative, and strategic recruiting support.
-It is a great solution for organizations that need to ramp up their recruiting efforts quickly or those that have fluctuating recruiting needs.
-It can also be cost-effective if you have multiple vacancies or have ongoing needs.
+It is also a great solution for HR departments that need to supplement their existing recruiting team to ramp up their recruiting efforts quickly.
+It can also be cost-effective if you have multiple vacancies at any given time or for those with fluctuating recruiting needs.

-Retained search allows a great deal of customization.
-We conduct a requirements analysis, during which we analyze the position profile to understand the role and required skill set, become familiar with the unique needs of the company, and understand the company culture and future growth initiatives.
+At Helios, we start each retained search with a requirements analysis to analyze the position profile, understand the role and requirements, become familiar with the business culture and goals.
 The development of a candidate profile then serves as a basis for our recruitment strategy.

 Advanced analysis such as compensation benchmarking is provided, and an in-depth resume calibration process is also an important component of the retained search process.
 During the calibration process, we elicit your feedback on sample candidates, enabling us to narrow the search and focus on the unique qualifications and experience the organization is seeking.